farling42/token-action-hud-cyphersystem/README.md

 - Right clicking will open the item's window by selecting 'Open Item Sheet on Right-Click' in the HUD Core settings (right-clicking on a pool name will do nothing).
 - Some users might prefer to enable the 'Click to Open Categories' in the HUD Core Settings, so that hovering over HUD category names doesn't automatically open the sub-menu.

-## Known Issues

-When using the Chrome browser, if you want to use the ALT to change the default behaviour about opening the All-In-One dialog, then you need to hold down ALT before moving the mouse into the button and triggering the button.

 ## Installation

 It can be installed by searching in Foundry's module installer, or by directly entering the following URL: